ScottLogic/blog/_posts/2025-09-15-intro-to-masonry.markdown

 <td><img src="{{ site.baseurl }}/osharon/assets/intro-to-masonry/masonry-firefox.png" alt="Fixed-size grid"/> enabled</td>
 </tr></table>

-From a technical standpoint, we’re adding the next item to the shortest column iteratively.
+Behind the scenes, the masonry.js library adds the next item to the shortest column iteratively.
-Behind the scenes, masonry js-library can do one of the following - Change the actual order of HTML elements; change the visual layout using CSS transition​ feature but keep the HTML elements at their original order.
+Behind the scenes, masonry js-library can do one of the following -
+- Change the actual order of HTML elements;
+- Change the visual layout using CSS transition​ feature but keep the HTML elements at their original order.
 When deciding between the two, you should take keyboard-navigation into consideration: When the user hit “next” on the keyboard, where should the focus go?

 The next step beyond standard masonry is both widths and heights are different sizes.
 The algorithm becomes far more complicated - it’s no longer adding an item to the shortest column as the previous libraries did, rather trying to fit each element wherever possible, but of course there’s no need to re-invent the wheel - the problem is called “[rectangle-packing](https://en.wikipedia.org/wiki/Rectangle_packing)” and there are ready made [libraries](https://github.com/mapbox/potpack) for it such as [rectangle-packer](https://www.npmjs.com/package/rectangle-packer).